 This teriyaki air fryer boneless chicken thighs recipe is definitely a keeper!
 It’s an easy dish to whip up, and the air fryer does all of the work.
-I am always on a hunt to search for new air fryer recipes.
-I’ve already made chicken with bbq sauce, and this time, I wanted to create something with a classic Asian flavor like this air fryer boneless chicken thighs with homemade teriyaki sauce.
+I am always on a hunt to search for new air fryer chicken thigh recipes.
+I've already made chicken with bbq sauce, and this time, I wanted to create something with a classic Asian flavor like this air fryer boneless chicken thighs with homemade teriyaki sauce.

 The result?
 Absolutely delicious!
 The chicken thighs came out so tender and juicy on the inside, while being slightly crispy skin on the outside.
 And, the teriyaki glaze added the perfect amount of sweetness and tanginess.